aws/aws-fpga/sdk/apps/virtual-ethernet/doc/Virtual_Ethernet_Application_Guide.md

 ```

 You should then run the `virtual_ethernet_setup.py` script which will re-run the `dpdk-devbind.py` script to bind DPDK and SPP to your Vendor and Device Id.

+<a name="EnaInstances"></a>
+### Q: What instance types support Enhanced Networking?

+At the time of writing, compatible instance types are A1, C5, C5d, C5n, F1, G3, H1, I3, `m4.16xlarge`, M5, M5a, M5d, P2, P3, R4, R5, R5a, R5d, T3, `u-6tb1.metal`, `u-9tb1.metal`, `u-12tb1.metal`, X1, X1e, and z1d.
+For more information, see the documentation on [Enhanced Networking on Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/enhanced-networking.html).

+<a name="PlacementGroups"></a>
+### Q: Why can't I launch instance type X in a placement group with an F1?

+When you launch instances in a cluster placement group, AWS attempts to launch those instances on hardware which share high capacity networking infrastructure.
+It is not always possible to launch heterogeneous instance types within such a group.
+This depends on the underlying arrangement of this physical hardware.
+If it is not possible to launch an instance of the desired type in a placement group with an F1, try using another F1 instance as the packet generator instance.
+For more information, see the [documentation on placement groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#placement-groups-cluster).